csulkowski/Macroeconomic-Model/README.md

   First solution:
     When the screen pops up, click more info and then run anyway.

-  Second solution:
+  Second solution:\n
-    If the option above is not available.
+    If the option above is not available.\n
     1. Right click on the program
     2. Click properties
     3. Check the "Unblock" box.